wormyy/slido-assignment/README.md

-This project is a simple tool for displaying events and adding new ones.
-You can see both upcoming and past events.
+This project is a simple tool for event administration.
+You can see both upcoming and past events, as well as add new events.

 You can try the app on https://slido-assignment.vercel.app/